bpmn-io/bpmn-js/CONTRIBUTING.md

 * Attach steps to reproduce
 * Attach code samples, configuration options or stack traces that provide the necessary context

 If possible, try to build an example that reproduces your problem.
-Use [this JSFiddle](https://jsfiddle.net/kxqy09gf/) as a starting point or put a running demo up on [GitHub](https://github.com/).
+You can use our playgrounds for [viewer](https://jsfiddle.net/kxqy09gf/) or [modeler](https://jsfiddle.net/08p147e9/) as a starting point or put a demo up on [GitHub](https://github.com/) for inspection.

 #### Suggesting a Feature